 Integrated Publishing Toolkit (IPT)

-- Manage and publish three types of biodiversity data:
+- Manage and publish four types of biodiversity data:

 - Import from any common database, delimited text files (e.g. csv), or existing Darwin Core Archive.